- ARUD, AUDDIS, DDI, Direct Debit, direct debit instruction

 – The organisation or bureau must reconcile any submission errors detailed in the Input report.

-- If the bank is unable to lodge the authority, an AUDDIS report advising of the reason is generated.
+– If the bank is unable to lodge the authority, an AUDDIS report is generated advising of the reason why.

 – You (or your bureau) must collect and reconcile the AUDDIS report within 3 working days.